European stocks pause for breath ahead of EU summit

 "Expectations were too high they are now being watered down, probably now to the right level, people don't expect too much," said Francois Duhen, strategist at CM-CIC Securities in Paris, adding that markets could weaken further ahead of the summit.

-The FTSEurofirst 300 .FTEU3 provisionally closed flat at 986.63 points, finding technical support at the 20-day moving average after hitting its lowest intra-day level in over a week at 983.75.
-Bourses in the countries which are set to benefit from fresh crisis measures underperformed, with Spain down 1.4 percent .IBEX and Italy off 1.1 percent .FTMIB.
+The FTSEurofirst 300 provisionally closed flat at 986.63 points, finding technical support at the 20-day moving average after hitting its lowest intra-day level in over a week at 983.75.
+Bourses in the countries which are set to benefit from fresh crisis measures underperformed, with Spain down 1.4 percent and Italy off 1.1 percent.
 Debt auctions on Tuesday pushed up borrowing costs for both countries.

 U.S. data offered a mixed message for those trying to feel the temperature of the world economy, with a faster rise in house prices pointing to a recovery in the sector, but consumer confidence falling further than expected.